 While the maximum request for any funding is $5,000, you do not need to request the maximum amount.
 That being said, requests of any amount up to the maximum are welcome and encouraged.
 Generally speaking, we recommend between $1,000 and $2,000.
 Submit the budget that works best for you.

 To apply for funding, all you need to do is include an itemized budget and provide a funding justification in your Beyond the Lab application.
 No separate application is required.

-To create an itemized budget, simply list your expenses and calculate the total using our budget template or your own spreadsheet.
-Don't forget to include an administrative service charge of 8.5% on all expenses.
+To create an itemized budget, simply list your expenses and calculate the total using our budget template.

 To justify your funding, simply identify the expense and explain how it will support or further your project.
 While the length of your funding justification will vary depending on your project, we recommend between one and three sentences for each item, and a maximum length of 500 words.